NobitaShizuka07/NOBITAxMUSICBOT/config/README.md

 # Images/Thumbnail Vars
-- You can change images which are used in Yukki Music Bot.
+- You can change images which are used in Nobita Music Bot.

 - You can generate telegaph links from [@YukkiTelegraphBot](http://t.me/YukkiTelegraphBot) and use it here.